 Today’s guest post was written by Ron Dolin.
 You can learn more about him at the end of the post.

-There has been a lot of talk over the last few years regarding the Unauthorized Practice of Law (UPL) and use of technology – in particular, document automation systems.
+There has been a lot of talk over the last few years regarding the Unauthorized Practice of Law (UPL) and use of technology – in particular, document automation systems (legal document management software).
 A common topic is whether or not using document automation in a law practice without an attorney’s review goes against UPL statutes.
 For example, suppose that a client would like to know that a document automation system conforms with a licensed attorney’s guidance.
 If an attorney implements the automation system with their own legal practice logic, then one could guarantee that the final product is the same as what an attorney would produce manually.
 The key is making sure that the automated system follows the same procedure that a lawyer would use, and to make sure that any kind of deviation from the process be monitored and flagged.

 Take search as another example – we use an index structure that automatically pulls documents for us based on our given queries in a fraction of the time it would take to physically comb through documents to find the same information.
 Imagine how slow search would be if we had to search every document for every query.
 The index accurately represents the text in a search-efficient structure.

 Like search indexes, a properly designed document automation system can be a form of simply extending a lawyer’s analysis – one that removes the need for manual document construction and increases efficiency with an automated formula.
 If a lawyer designs the document process rules, the software is then executing, at least in principle, with authorized practice of law.